• Facebook

 Did you try this blackberry tart recipe?

-If you loved this blackberry and custard tart I would appreciate it so much if you would give this recipe a star review!
+If you loved this french blackberry tart I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Tart on plate with fork and bite take out of it.